frame-lang/frame-docs/index.rst

 This feature keeps data related to a state in the state's local scope rather than the system scope.
-This approach to data isolation at the state level makes it easier to reason about state behavior and not accidentially modify another state's data incorrectly.
+This approach to data isolation at the state level makes it easier to reason about state behavior and not accidentally modify another state's data incorrectly.

 State Instances (Compartments)
 ===========